Q & A

 In cases of established rot, the short answer is no. It would be nice if it were that simple.
 If the infection and its source are not eliminated, the decay will spread.
 Patching over decay is as effective on making it go away, as it would be by putting your hands over your eyes.
-Click "What's Really Under There?" for a slide show in a new window to see an example.
+Click "What's Really Under There?" to see an example in a new window.

 What happens if the rot is so bad that it can't be restored?

 If beam restoration isn’t possible, the beam must be completely replaced.
 In some cases, this process is as overwhelming as it sounds.
 In other cases, not so much.
 The price tag for this method of repair depends on several factors: